smart-core-os/sc-api/docs/src/index.md

   details: Your data and the actions of your clients will be safe
 - title: Flexible
   details: Design your building for your use cases
-footer: Made by Vanti with 🧡️
+footer: Founded by Vanti with 🧡️
 ---